WW1 Comic Postcards

 - he used his artistic talent to make people laugh.

 His wartime comic illustrations capitalized on the British ability to laugh at themselves in times of hardship and he produced cards to encourage recruitment, made jokes about food shortages, made fun of munitions work and poked gentle fun at convalescent soldiers.

-These two cards display typical Doug
+These three cards display typical Doug

 Tempest humour.
 The card on the left was published by 'Bamforth & Co.
 Ltd.'

 and was number 627 in its 'WITTY Series.'
 The card on the right was another